 The process to develop the guidelines is extremely important because promoting the integration and participation of different components of the multidisciplinary team – the structures that support implementation and ownership, develop the ownership.
 Then, a favour is needed.

-Ben, after many years of practising as a breast cancer surgeon and leading the Breast Health Global Initiative, you are also now a WHO consultant – how is it?
+Ben, after many years of practising as a breast cancer surgeon and leading the Breast Health Global Initiative, you have been a WHO consultant – how is it?
 But also, what do you think the guide can contribute to the efforts of the WHO to the Global Breast Cancer Initiative, and what are your thoughts on C/Can’s contribution?

 Ben Anderson: There are many reasons why breast cancer is a logical next step for the WHO after their work on the childhood cancer initiative and the cervical cancer elimination initiative.
 I worked with WHO colleagues on the cancer team to work out how this framework and approach could best be applied.
 We need to remember that solutions that work in one country may not be right for others with different issues and limitations.
 That’s why the work that we did with C/Can to develop this guideline approach methodology is so important, because it’s the people in the city that are going to be identifying what they can do within the framework.

 The WHO’s GBCI was launched on March 8, International Women’s Day.
 More than 500 participants from more than 70 countries took part.
 It’s really to take this work to the next level and make practical applications that can make meaningful changes at the global level; it’s thinking at the city, country, and global level, using a framework that is evidence-based and that’s what gets us back to those guidelines that we’re working on together.